Trains in Germany

-|Average train duration||5 h 3 min|
+|Average train duration||5 h 13 min|

-|Average train ticket price||$27 (€21)|
+|Average train ticket price||$62 (€52)|

-Trains from Boston to Albany, NY cover the 138 miles (223 km) long journey taking on average 5 h 3 min with our travel partners like Amtrak.
+Trains from Boston to Albany, NY cover the 138 miles (223 km) long journey taking on average 5 h 13 min with our travel partners like Amtrak.
 There are direct train services available.
-You can get the cheapest train tickets for this trip for as low as $14 (€12), but the average price of train tickets is $27 (€21).
+While the average ticket price for this trip costs around $62 (€52), you can find the cheapest train ticket for as low as $34 (€29).

-Trains from Boston to Albany depart from Back Bay Station or South Station in Boston about seven times per day, arriving in Albany/Rensselaer Amtrak Station.
-All trains on this route are operated by Amtrak - the National Railroad Passenger Corporation.
+Trains from Boston to Albany depart from Back Bay Station or South Station in Boston about seven times per day, arriving in Albany/Rensselaer Amtrak Acela Station.
+All trains on this route are operated by Amtrak Acela - the National Railroad Passenger Corporation.
 Six of these trains require a change at Penn Station in New York City, but there is one train per day with no change required on a direct line.

 This train departs at around 12:50 p.m. from South Station and 1:00 p.m. from Back Bay Station on the Lake Shore Limited Line, getting into Albany around 6:00 p.m. for a roughly 5h journey.
 The other six trains throughout the day take longer because of the change at Penn Station and a greater number of stops on the way to Albany as part of the Empire Service, Northeast Regional, or Maple Leaf.